codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 <!-- needs fine tuning for GitOps as well; all x-refs have to be updated-->
 Codefresh provides several menchanisms to enforce access control within an organization:

+* **Role-based access**
-* **Role-based access**: [Role-based access]({{site.baseurl}}/docs/administration/account-user-management/add-users/#users-in-codefresh), restricts access to parts of the Codefresh UI to account administrators.
+  [Role-based access]({{site.baseurl}}/docs/administration/account-user-management/add-users/#users-in-codefresh), restricts access to parts of the Codefresh UI to account administrators.
 For example, only an account administrator should be able to modify integrations with [Git providers]({{site.baseurl}}/docs/integrations/git-providers/) and [cloud services]({{site.baseurl}}/docs/integrations/kubernetes/#connect-a-kubernetes-cluster).

-* **Attribute-based access control (ABAC)**: Policy-based access control via attributes (ABAC), restricts access to Kubernetes clusters, Codefresh pipelines, projects, and other entities.
+* **Attribute-based access control (ABAC)**
+  Policy-based access control via attributes (ABAC), restricts access to Kubernetes clusters, Codefresh pipelines, projects, and other entities.
 ABAC allows account administrators to define access to entities based on the who (which team), what  which teams have access to which clusters and pipelines.
 For example, you can grant access to production clusters only to a subset of trusted developers/operators.
 On the other hand, access to a QA/staging cluster can be less strict.

+* **Git-repository access**
-* **Git-repository access**: Restrict the Git repositories used to load [pipeline definitions](#enable-disable-access-to-pipeline-yamls-by-source).
+  Restrict the Git repositories used to load [pipeline definitions](#enable-disable-access-to-pipeline-yamls-by-source).

 ## Role-based access for users and administrators